yqh022/coding2/coding2-openframework2-arduino.md

 # coding2-openframework2-arduino

-This project combines the open framework and Arduino.
-I transferred the value of the potentiometer and changed the number and color of the cube by changing the value of the potentiometer.
-It also transmits data to change the brightness of the bulbs.
+This project combines open frameworks and Arduino.
+I transmitted the potentiometer values through Adurino.
+It changes the number and color of the cubes by changing the value of the potentiometer.
+It can also change the brightness of the bulb by transmitting data.
 In the bottom half of the screen, you can see the changed values.
-The cube is random and the angle of view can be changed with the mouse.
+The cube is random and the viewpoint can be changed with the mouse.